Course page PDF

 Unsupervised

-No targets — find structure: clustering, dimensionality reduction.
+No targets — find structure: clustering, representations.

 L17.